Hari0701/5AM-OS/README.md

 - **No memory allocator.** Everything is fixed-size buffers and statics.
 That is why there is no `String` anywhere in this codebase.
 - **Single core, no scheduler.** One thread of execution, forever.
+- **The AI bridge needs a host process.** The kernel cannot reach a network by itself yet, so `ask` talks to `bridge/bridge.py` over a serial port rather than to the API directly.
+Removing that dependency means writing a virtio-net driver and a TCP stack — a real milestone, not a small one.

 ---